 Let’s dive in.

 One of the most important factors in pricing a yard correctly is your target hourly rate.
 This is the first number you need to decide on before you start throwing out prices.
 Many operators use the “dollar per minute” approach or $60/hour, but I encourage you to put a bit more thought into that number.
-Let’s break down what can make this go up or down.
+We've build the Check Target Hourly Rate (THR) Calculator that can help.
+To start though let’s break down what can make our THR go up or down.

 Operators with a higher experience level can (and should) command a higher hourly rate than a new operator.
 We all make mistakes, but it’s a pretty safe assumption that more experienced operators will make fewer mistakes like scalping the turf, messing up the edge, missing a spot, breaking windows, not blowing off everything (trust me… I’ve done them all).

 I am not a fan of undercutting other operators just to pick up a new account, but I also want to say that it is totally okay to start with a lower hourly rate if you are new to the business.
 I believe it shows self awareness and helps set expectations for your clients.
 Think about it… if you came in with premium prices and offered rookie-level quality, that’s a quick way to lose clients.

 With that said, if you know you lay the straightest stripes and craft the sharpest edges, then don’t undersell yourself!
 It doesn’t matter how many years you’ve been in business, quality is quality.